isomerpages/singhealth-gkps/_knowledge-sharing-hub/Best Practices WPSD.md

 The theme and slogan of WPSD change every year, and this page aims to share best practices on the annual theme to support WPSD.

-Please click on the links to access the best practices or each WPSD
+Please click on the links to access the best practices for each WPSD:

 ![](/images/hero-banner.png)
 2023 WPSD Best Practices - Engaging Patients for Patient Safety